hackersanddesigners/wsp-wiki/readme.md

 TODO: figure how to keep customised copies of the files in 5., 6. and 7. so when dokuwiki has to be upgraded there's not need to manually replace them (DW lets you make local copies of config files, but it seems to be a bit harder when you need to manipulate core files).

+UPDATE: apparently no way to make a local copy of core files (clearly).
+Need to use `diff` when update the wiki software.

 ### Install Etherpad

 We need to install `node.js` to be able to run etherpad (which is why we opted to setup a linux server from scratch).